bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 modification to **usr/lib/libc.so** and **usr/lib/libpthread.so**.
 These
 files contain the names of other libraries but they contain absolute paths that will not work in our build environment.
-To remove these absolute paths run the following commands.
+To remove these absolute paths run the following commands in the sc-libs directory.

     sed -i.orig -e 's/\(\/lib\/\|\/usr\/lib\/\)//g' usr/lib/libc.so
     sed -i.orig -e 's/\(\/lib\/\|\/usr\/lib\/\)//g' usr/lib/libpthread.so